Minimum Wage in Australia: What You Need to Know Before Moving Here

 Understanding the differences is crucial for both employees and employers.
 Here are some distinctions between the two:

-Employees must know if an award covers them.
+Employees must know if an award or registered agreement covers them.
 This knowledge ensures they claim all entitlements.
 Employers should likewise be informed to comply with legal requirements.

 Who is Covered by the National Minimum Wage?